Whar2/CPSC222/README.txt

-If you are reading this, I'm genius
+If you are reading this, I'm smart